Mazzya/client-server-prototype/README.md

 #### The order of sending messages is as follows: first the client, second the server.
 I hope it serves as an example.
 Finally, this example has been developed for educational purposes, I am not responsible for its misuse.

-#### Remember that you must have Java installed to be able to work with this prototype.
+#### Remember that you must have JVM installed to be able to work with this prototype.